breach-report/breachreport-api/docs/03-manage-emails-domains.md

 ## Check a Registred Domain

-**Request URL**: `{BASE_URL}/api/v1/domain/{DOMAIN_ID}/check`
+**Request URL**: `{{BASE_URL}}/api/v1/domain/5e7b8b4b56274b330a50d55f/check?size={{PAGE_SIZE}}&page={{PAGE_NUM}}`

 **Request method:** `GET`

+This API call has been updated to return information on compromised email addresses and to support output pagination.

+This API call accepts:

+* API key
+* Domain ID
+* Page size (number of unique email addresses to include in the output)
+* Page number (position of the email addresses within the output)

-This API call accepts an API key and a domain ID, and returns information on previous data breaches for the domain.
+The API call returns information on previous data breaches - including data breach information - for the domain.

-Alternatively, you may check an email address by the [hashed email address](#hashed-email-check) (recommended method).

 How to construct the request:

 1. Include the API key in the request header.
-2. Specify the email in the request body.
+2. Specify the Domain ID, page size and page number in the requested URL.

 ### Request Parameters